 Each wave will have 60 riders and they will begin in ten minute intervals.
 Read carefully:

 Before the first wave starts at 700am, riders should line up in TWO SINGLE-FILE lines in front of the Steak House in Furnace Creek.
 There, two batches of 30 will move up to the start line corral under the FC Ranch sign.
 After each wave starts, another 60 riders will move up to the start line corral.
-Your time will be clocked as you roll out.
+Your starting wave time will be clocked on your bib number as you enter the corral.
 Riders starting in a later wave don't have to be in line right at 700am.
 See below for the wave start order.
 Please get in the appropriate wave.

 - The FASTEST 144- and 200-mile riders will begin at 700am.